Money, Value & the Sacred

 In the credit-first account, the original economy was not strangers swapping goods but neighbors keeping track.
 You give me a hand with the harvest; I owe you.
 I give you part of my kill; you owe me.
 The whole fabric of a small society is a vast, mostly unspoken ledger of who has done what for whom, of obligation and reciprocity remembered rather than settled on the spot, because to settle a debt instantly with a stranger is the behavior of people who do not expect to see each other again, while to carry a debt is the behavior of people bound in an ongoing relationship.
 Money, in this account, did not replace barter; it emerged from the need to measure, record, and transfer these debts, especially once societies grew too large for memory alone, and especially in the temple-and-palace accounting the last chapter described.
 The clay tablet recording that a person owes the temple so many measures of barley is money before there is any coin, an obligation written down and made transferable.
 Money is, at its root, debt made to circulate, a promise abstracted from the two people who made it so that it can pass to a third.

-Honesty requires the caveat, and this corpus insists on it: Graeber’s thesis is a powerful and influential anthropological argument, and it is contested by many economists who defend the traditional account.
-The Concordance will sort it.
-But even held as one strong account among others, it reveals something the metal-and-coin story conceals, and that the rest of this book builds on: that beneath money’s appearance as a thing lies a structure of obligation between people, and that to hold money is, in some deep sense, to hold a promise that society will give you something in return.
+The caveat belongs here: Graeber’s thesis is a powerful and influential anthropological argument, and it is contested by many economists who defend the traditional account.
+But even held as one strong account among others, it reveals something the metal-and-coin story conceals: that beneath money’s appearance as a thing lies a structure of obligation between people, and that to hold money is, in some deep sense, to hold a promise that society will give you something in return.

 Every coin is an IOU